dgrubb/gecko-console/README.md

 Initially, Gecko will support the following three personalities:

 1) Atari Jaguar: when a Jaguar controller is connected it will show only Jaguar titles.
-2) Sega: when my clone Saturn controller is connected it will display a Sega-style theme and library.
+2) Sega: when a clone Saturn controller is connected it will display a Sega-style theme and library.
 3) Boy: when my son's mini XBox style controller is connected it will display his favourite games.